flatcar-archive/flatcar-docs/docs/cloud-providers/booting-with-qemu.md

     </div>
     <div class="tab-pane" id="alpha">
       <div class="channel-info">
         <p>The Alpha channel closely tracks master and is released frequently.
 The newest versions of system libraries and utilities will be available for testing.
-The current version is Flatcar Container Linux {{site.alpha-channel}}.</p>
+The current version is Flatcar Container Linux {{< param alpha_channel >}}.</p>
       </div>
       <p>There are two files you need: the disk image (provided in qcow2
       format) and the wrapper shell script to start QEMU.</p>